corkami/pocs/collisions/README.md

 Collisions work by inserting at a block boundary a number of computed collision blocks that depends on what came before in the file.
-These collision blocks are very random-looking with some minor differences, (that follow a specific pattern for each attack) and they will introduce tiny differences while eventually getting hashes the same values after these blocks.
+These collision blocks are very random-looking with some minor differences (that follow a specific pattern for each attack) and they will introduce tiny differences while eventually getting hashes the same value after these blocks.

 These differences are abused to craft valid files with specific properties.